How Much Debt Do You Need to File Bankruptcy?

 With Chapter 13 bankruptcy, the court will set up a payment plan for you to repay your debts.
 Payment plans can take three to five years to complete.
 In the end, you get to keep your assets.
 Chapter 13 prevents creditors from garnishing your wages or putting a levy on your bank account.
 It also prevents debt collectors from going after any potential co-signers.

-Chapter 11 Bankruptcy vs Chapter 13
+Chapter 11 bankruptcy vs Chapter 13

 The choice between Chapter 11 bankruptcy vs Chapter 13 often comes down to whether the debtor is a business or an individual.
 Businesses tend to use Chapter 11 since it allows them to stay open and operating while repaying debts.